Bolivian president announces resignation amid accusations of election fraud

-LA PAZ (Reuters) - Bolivian President Evo Morales said on Sunday he would resign after the military called on him to step down and allies tumbled away amid a fierce backlash over a disputed election that has roiled the South American nation.
+LA PAZ, Bolivia — Bolivian President Evo Morales said Sunday that he would resign after the military called on him to step down and allies tumbled away amid a fierce backlash over a disputed election that has roiled the South American nation.

-The head of Bolivia's armed forces earlier on Sunday said the military had asked Morales to step down after weeks of protests over the Oct.
-20 presidential election, which was won by Morales.
+The head of Bolivia's armed forces, Gen. Williams Kaliman, said Sunday that the military had asked Morales to step down after weeks of protests over the Oct.
+20 presidential election, which Morales won.

-"We suggest the President of the State renounce his presidential mandate, allowing peace to be restored and the stability maintained for the good of our Bolivia," said General Williams Kaliman, the commander of Bolivia's armed forces.
+"We suggest the President of the State renounce his presidential mandate, allowing peace to be restored and the stability maintained for the good of our Bolivia," Kaliman said.

 "Likewise, we ask the Bolivian people and mobilized sectors to shed attitudes of violence and disorder among brothers so as not to stain our families with blood, pain and mourning."

-Earlier on Sunday, Morales had agreed to hold new elections after a report from the Organization of American States (OAS), which conducted an audit of the Oct.
-20 vote, revealed serious irregularities in the election.
+Earlier Sunday, Morales had agreed to hold new elections after a report from the Organization of American States, or OAS, revealed serious irregularities in the Oct.
+20 vote.

-The OAS report said the October vote should be annulled after it had found "clear manipulations" of the voting system that called into question Morales' win, with a lead of just over 10 points over main rival Carlos Mesa.
+The OAS report said the election should be annulled after it had found "clear manipulations" of the voting system that called into question Morales' win, with a lead of just over 10 points over his main rival, Carlos Mesa.

 The election turmoil threatened to topple Morales, a survivor of Latin America's leftist "pink tide" two decades ago, and could ripple around the region at a time when left-leaning leaders have returned to power in Mexico and Argentina.

-"(Morales') legacy will be compromised and the region will suffer another impact with consequences well beyond Bolivia."
+Morales' legacy "will be compromised and the region will suffer another impact with consequences well beyond Bolivia," he said.

 The Morning Rundown

-Morales, speaking at an earlier news conference, tried to placate critics by saying he would replace the country's electoral body for the new vote, though his opponents - already angry that he ran in defiance of term limits - were not assuaged.
+Morales, speaking at an news conference earlier, tried to placate critics by saying he would replace the country's electoral body for the new vote, although his opponents — already angry that he ran in defiance of term limits — were not assuaged.

 Luis Fernando Camacho, a civic leader from the eastern city of Santa Cruz who has become a symbol of the opposition, said the OAS report clearly demonstrated election fraud.
 He reiterated his call for Morales to resign.